jruizvid/MINIBAR/SPQR/README.md

-# Dependencies of miniBASIS
+# Dependencies of MINIBAR

 ## SuiteSparse

-The external software SuiteSparseQR, within [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse), is used in part of miniBASIS to decompose the sparse matrices containing the relations between different monomials in the Lagrangian.
+The external software SuiteSparseQR, within [SuiteSparse](https://github.com/DrTimothyAldenDavis/SuiteSparse), is used in part of MINIBAR to decompose the sparse matrices containing the relations between different monomials in the Lagrangian.
 It is written in C++.
 Below you can find some recommendations for its installation.

 This is needed to run the Examples in version 0.
-For other calculations with miniBASIS, this dependency may not be essential.
+For other calculations with MINIBAR, this dependency may not be essential.
 In particular, one can find the corresponding functions written in Mathematica of
  - getRank, as getRankMathematica.
  - getMinimalBasis, as (future) getMinimalBasisMathematica;